Chance The Rapper Marries Longtime Love Kirsten Corley In Star-Studded Ceremony

 Chance the Rapper has finally married the girl of his dreams.
 On Saturday, the musician, known as Chancelor Bennett to his family, tied the knot with his love of six years, Kirsten Corley.
-The much-anticipated ceremony saw 150 family members and friends, including a few stars, at the Pelican Hill resort in Newport Beach, California, an inside source told E!
+The much-anticipated ceremony included 150 family members and friends, including a few stars, at the Pelican Hill resort in Newport Beach, California, an inside source told E!
 News.

 The beautiful ceremony for the Grammy winner and his childhood crush overlooked the ocean, according to the source.
 White decorations covered a rotunda, while white roses and petals lined the aisles.
 Corley’s wedding dress was strapless and white, while Chance donned a white tuxedo and a black bow tie.